precious-bokuku/javafx-study-planner/README.md

 ##  Features
 - Add, edit, and remove study tasks
 - Assign deadlines to each task
-- Color-coded urgency levels based on how close the deadline is
+- Colour-coded urgency levels based on how close the deadline is
 - Progress bar showing how much of your study plan is complete
 - Clean and modern JavaFX interface styled with CSS